 The first action step is crucial, but of course, it’s still not enough.
 Over time, further transitions shown in the figure include moving: 1) beyond first steps to subsequent actions needed to make further progress, and 2) from improvement to sustained effort plus flexibility – the latter required for making strategic and tactical changes plus room for pursuing your other important goals.

 In 1961, President Kennedy famously announced a space exploration programme that would put a man on the moon.
 Early in the film Apollo 13, astronaut Jim Lovell (played by Tom Hanks) and his wife (played by Kathleen Quinlan) gazed at a beautiful moon on which they had just seen Neil Armstrong walk.
 Lovell said simply: ‘It’s not a miracle, Marilyn.
 We just decided to go.’

 The Apollo accomplishments required much more than an idea, a plan, and ‘stick-it-to-iveness’.
 The real driver was almost a decade of gritty self-regulation, by countless individuals and teams.
 While your professional and personal goals might not be as wild as a moon or Mars mission, your thinking and doing options and self-regulation requirements are no different.

 So when you reach obstacles – for instance, the psychological canyon between thinking and doing, when you need to transition from the vertical to the horizontal – let the Apollo programme inspire you.
 Decide to go, and then identify and attack every step necessary to make it really happen.

-Thomas Bateman is Professor Emeritus with the McIntire School of Commerce, University of Virginia.
-Professor Bateman’s interest lies within field is organisational behaviour.
+Thomas Bateman is professor emeritus with the McIntire School of Commerce at the University of Virginia.